drinkbeer/CodingQuestion/sort.md

 ### Bucket Sort

-Top-K series problem could either use PriorityQueue or bucket sort to solve.
+Top-K series problem could either use PriorityQueue or bucket sort or Quick Select to solve.

 Examples: